samikeijonen/checathlon/README.md

 ## Changelog

+### Version 1.1.4 -  April 14, 2017

+* Fix landmark role in footer section: Site title and description is also inside landmark role now.
+* Main color `#ff1654` is switched to `#df003b`, which meets the color contrast guidelines for accessibility.

 ### Version 1.1.3 -  March 23, 2017

 * Fix social menu alignment to center when there is no footer widgets.